paternostrox/MyUnityShaders/README.md

 # ToonRampNormalShader
-This is a toon shader for Unity.
+This is a simple toon shader for Unity.
 It works with a main texture, a normal map and custom color ramp texture.
 It has no outline.